sparkflows/sparkflows-docs/docs/tutorials/reading-writing/read-csv-file.rst

 Reading from CSV File
 ---------------------

-It reads data from a CSV file using Read CSV processor.
+It reads data from a CSV file using Read CSV processor, use below field for csv file

+* PATH : Select specified path of csv file
+* SEPERATOR : CSV separtor
+* HEADER : True or false depending on file type
+* DROP MALFORMED : true or false depending on requirements

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^